maybenomad/WMU-CS2240/A2_Malloc/README.md

 Your assignment will be compiled and run through an automated test suite.
 For this reason, it is IMPERATIVE that you stick to the guidelines and naming conventions.
 If you do not, your code will not interact properly with the tests and you will be injustly rewarded with a bad grade.

 In this assignment specifically, your program will be [ptraced](http://linux.die.net/man/2/ptrace) in order to ensure that proper memory allocation and deallocation techniques were performed.
 This automated grader is smart. ;)

+If you do anything clever in terms of bookkeeping, make sure to make note of it when you turn in your assignment!
+Extra points may be awarded for above-average implementations.